HappyCS-Gu/Parallel-Raft-tla/README.md

 We discovered that Parallel-Raft, according to its brief description, neglects the so-called "ghost log entries" phenomenon, which may violate the consistency among state machines.
 Therefore, based on ParallelRaft-SE, we proposed ParallelRaft-CE(CE stands for "Concurrent Executions").
 ParallelRaft-CE avoids the "ghost log entries" by limiting parallelism in the commmitment of log entries.

-We provided the formal specifications of MultiPaxos,ParallelRaft-SE and ParallelRaft-CE and verified the refinementmapping from ParallelRaft-SE to Multi-Paxos and the correctness of ParallelRaft-CE using the TLC model checker.
+We provided the formal specifications of MultiPaxos,ParallelRaft-SE and ParallelRaft-CE and verified the refinement mapping from ParallelRaft-SE to Multi-Paxos and the correctness of ParallelRaft-CE using the TLC model checker.

 ### papaers
 See [paper-parallelraft](https://github.com/HappyCS-Gu/Parallel-Raft-tla/blob/master/doc/2020.8-jos.pdf)